orstavik/JoiComponents/book/chapter2_slot_basics/2_HowTo_slot.md

 the beads you put on it is one after the other, sequential.

-When you nest HTML elements inside *only* each other's lightDOM *or* shadowDOM, they will be presented as frames-within-frames or boxes-within-boxes.
+When you nest HTML elements inside *only* each other's lightDOM *or* shadowDOM, they will be presented as boxes-within-boxes.
-You may of course use CSS to style the look these boxes: some boxes may be contained within each other as frames and passe partout around a picture; other boxes may be be skewed, the inner box overflow the borders of the outer box; or the inner and outer boxes may stretch or pull to make each other fit.
-Regardless, as long as you only nest elements in *either* the lightDOM *or* the shadowDOM, they are simply boxes-within-boxes.
+You may of course use CSS to style the look these boxes: some boxes may be contained within each other as a frame with a passe partout and a picture; other boxes may be be skewed, the inner box overflow the borders of the outer box; or the inner and outer boxes may stretch or pull to make each other fit.
+Regardless of style, as long as you only nest elements in *either* the lightDOM *or* the shadowDOM, they are simply boxes-within-boxes.

-But, what if you nest HTML elements *both* in each other's lightDOM *and* shadowDOM?
+But, what happens when you nest HTML elements *both* inside each other's lightDOM *and* shadowDOM?

 ## `<slot>` merges lightDOM elements into the shadowDOM

 When you nest HTML elements inside each other in *both* the shadowDOM *and* the lightDOM, you have a problem.
-You have a *two*-dimensional boxes-within-boxes structure.
+You have a *two-dimensional* boxes-within-boxes structure.
-And the browser/HTML can only display *one* uniform boxes-within-boxes structure on screen.
+And the browser/HTML can only display a *one-dimensional* boxes-within-boxes structure on screen.
-So, how do you unify the boxes-within-boxes structure from the lightDOM with the boxes-within-boxes structure from the shadowDOM?
+So, how do you unify such a two-dimensional boxes-within-boxes structure into one?
+How do the browser merge lightDOM and shadowDOM children?

-The most simple and immediate answer is: you don't.
-You choose one.
-And in HTML, the shadowDOM is chosen and nested lightDOM elements are kicked to the curve.
-(That is, when you have nested elements in *two* dimension, both shadowDOM and lightDOM.)
+The immediate answer is: the browser doesn't.
+It simply chooses one.
+And in HTML, when an element has both lightDOM and shadowDOM children elements, the shadowDOM is chosen and the lightDOM children are kicked to the curve.

 But.
 There is *one* way to merge elements from the lightDOM into the shadowDOM.
 If you place a `<slot>` element inside the shadowDOM of an element, then that `<slot>` element will "pick up" the lightDOM children elements that was suppressed, and place them in the hierarchy of the shadowDOM.
 The `<slot>` element reserves a space for the lightDOM elements in the unified boxes-within-boxes structure of the shadowDOM.
 This way of symbolically moving elements from the lightDOM into the shadowDOM is called to "transpose" elements.

-## Many `<slot>` elements with many transposed elements

-A shadowDOM can both:
-1. contain several `<slot>` elements and
-2. fill several lightDOM elements into a single `<slot>`.

-To use several different `<slot>` elements to host different types of lightDOM elements is fairly straight forward. [`name` and `slot` attributes](4_WhatIs_slotname) are added on the `<slot>` and transposed elements respectively, and then matched as the nested structures are merged.
+*Before* lightDOM elements are transposed into the shadowDOM `<slot>` elements, we call the DOM "the DOM"; *after* the lightDOM child elements are moved into the shadowDOM `<slot>` elements, we call the DOM **the flattened DOM**.

-Similarly, several lightDOM elements can be transposed into a single `<slot>` element.
+*Many* lightDOM elements can be moved into a *single* shadowDOM `<slot>` element.
+If the host element has many children in the lightDOM, then many children can be added under the `<slot>` element.
-This one-to-many relationship between `<slot>` and transposed nodes gives the shadowDOM the flexibility it needs to capture and encapsulate lightDOM elements.

 ## Example: `<green-frame>` with `<slot>`